Pumalin National Park: An Unexplored Gem on Carretera Austral

 PUMALIN NATIONAL PARK

 Carretera Austral boasts with many hiking trails, crystal clear rivers, glaciers, lakes, and dense forests and therefore it was pretty hard to choose the place where to spend our precious and limited time in Patagonia.
-Because we arrived by ferry from Puerto Montt to Chaiten, our attention was immediately caught by the nearest national park to Chaiten, the Pumalin.
+Because we arrived by ferry from Puerto Montt to Chaiten, our attention was immediately caught by the nearest attraction to Chaiten, the Pumalin National Park.

 HISTORY OF PUMALIN NATIONAL PARK

 Usually, we are not much into the history of national parks, but we think the story about creating Pumalin National Park is worth mentioning.
 It all started with the name Douglas Tomkins, a founder of outdoor gear The North Face who fell in love with Patagonia and after several years of visiting, he decided to buy land in northern Patagonia with a vision to protect the area where at that time, at the beginning of the 90s was a high risk of logging.

 Although many people discouraged him and although at first, he was not accepted among locals as they saw him as a foreigner who is buying their land, between 1991 and 1998 he was able to acquire more than 700 000 acres.
 Douglas Tomkins' foundation developed a tourist network in the area to encourage Chileans and foreigners to enjoy and appreciate the beautiful yet fragile nature.

 But Pumalin National Park is not the only place Douglas Tompkins helped to establish.
 There is another newly opened national park simply called Patagonia National Park near Cochrane town on the Carretera Austral which offers great hiking trails, and we visited it later on and had a great time hiking there.

 READ MORE: A Comprehensive Guide to Carretera Austral - when to go, what to do and see, how much things cost, how to get around, how to find accommodation, what to pack and more useful information in this post.